 (I bet that last sentence made you panic so much, which makes me laugh.)

-And that's pretty much it for now!
+That's pretty much it for now!
 16 isn't anything like the ideal you wanted it to be, but I promise you that's okay.
 You'll get there.
 You'll find what you're looking for.